WICG/webpackage/README.md

 1. See the [Package Header](https://w3ctag.github.io/packaging-on-the-web/#package-header) section at the beginning.
 It contains a Content-Location of the package, which also serves as base URL to resolve the relative URLs of the [parts](https://w3ctag.github.io/packaging-on-the-web/#parts).
 So far, this is straight example of the package per existing spec draft.
 2. The Package Header section also contains Date/Expires headers that specify when the package can be used by UA, similar to HTTP 1.1 [Expiration Model](https://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html#sec13.2).
 The actual expiration model is TBD and to be reflected in the spec.
-3. Note the "main resource" of the package specified by Link: header with **rel=describedby** in th ePackage Header section.
+3. Note the "main resource" of the package specified by Link: header with **rel=describedby** in the Package Header section.

 ```html
 Content-Type: application/package